Nighttimesloth/mynameisgeorge/Commands.md

 ## .webcam photo

-make a photo of the victim's webcam and send it to the channel
+capture a photo of the victim's webcam and send it to the channel

+## .screenrec

+record the victim's screen for 15 seconds and send it to the channel.

+## .block-input / .unblock-input

+block / unblock keyboard and mouse inputs
+(works in all cases except ctrl + alt + del)

 ## .cmd [command]